 A 2012 Towards Maturity benchmarking study also found that:

-Whether creating discussion forums around a particular topic or project – such as new product development, marketing campaigns, or businesses processes – or threading social learning into more structured learning environments, the benefits of this collaborative learning technique are sure to get the closer attention of organizations in the year ahead.
+Whether creating discussion forums around a particular topic or project – such as new product development, marketing campaigns, or businesses processes – or threading social learning into more structured learning environments, the benefits of this collaborative learning technique are sure to get the closer attention of organizations.

 Randy Emelo.
 Social, Informal Learning Can Be Measured.
 Chief Learning Officer.
 January 29, 2014 [http://www.clomedia.com/articles/social-informal-learning-can-be-measured]